JUNE 16TH, 2015 by Adam Armstrong at StorageReview. See original article here.

 In order to further increase business mobility, VMware also announced that it was extending its support for Apple and iOS. iOS devices had been supported by VMware Horizon and AirWatch, VMware is announcing the development of application configuration templates and vertical solutions, in industries like healthcare, airlines, education and others.
 Now users with have a "single-touch" configured solution, for a wide variety of apps, and facilitate faster on-boarding of mobile devices in the enterprise.

 VMware announced that 15 more partners have joined ACE, App Configuration for Enterprise.
 ACE is the open standard approach for managing and securing apps deployed via enterprise mobility management solutions.
 Once an application developer implements ACE standards, users simply download the public-facing application and corporate resources are automatically configured, allowing users to instantly and securely use the application.
-The new partners include: bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by EMC, and Webalo.
+The new partners include: bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by Axway by EMC, and Webalo.

 And finally, VMware’s AirWatch announced that they are now supporting the AT&T Work Platform.
 This support will allow customers to gain better control and insights into their telecom costs.
 AT&T’s solution enables businesses to separate personal and corporate voice, messaging and data usage, making costs more predictable.
 When combined with AirWatch, customers will be able to better manage their bring your own device programs.